 Institute for the Recruitment of Teachers [x]

 The Institute for Recruitment of Teachers (IRT) addresses the lack of diversity in the nation’s teaching faculties by recruiting outstanding students of color and other scholars committed to diversity, counseling them through the graduate school application process, and advocating for sufficient funding for advanced study.
 The IRT offers two distinct programs: a) the Summer Workshop for rising college seniors who intend to pursue graduate study immediately upon completion of their undergraduate degree; and, b) the Associate Program for college seniors and recent graduates who want to continue their graduate education in the humanities, social sciences and education.
 Participants of both programs are sponsored by the IRT as they apply to a competitive network of graduate programs offered by a consortium of 42 universities.
 Summer Workshop participants receive a $1,200 stipend, travel expenses, and room and board for the duration of the program.
+Open to undocumented and DACA students.

 Leadership Alliance: Summer Research Early Identification Program (SR-EIP) [x]